Silva404/coffee-challenge/README.md

 **⚠️ IMPORTANT ⚠️**

 Before adding a new Coffee, you should validate if an existing record with the same `name` already exists.

-### Finishing the task

-1. Create a Pull Request with the coding challenge.
-2. Tell MVST HR Team that you are done with it
-3. That is it :)

-### ⚠️ Rules

-1. The codebase provided is there to reduce some decision fatigue so you can focus on the coding.
-Please keep in mind that the decisions of folder structure, backend layers, architecture and other decisions have to be your own (‼️).
-2. Feel free to add any additional JS libraries and tell us in the README file why you chose them.
-3. The frontend has to be built with React.
-Next.js is there to help you have a quick start and focus on the coding.
-You can replace it with React Vite or similar if you feel like it would be faster.
-4. The data MUST be persisted in a database.
-5. We love NestJS so we provided some basic backend boilerplate, but it is your choice to use it.
-You are free to use Next.js as a fullstack framework.
-6. Provide a seeding mechanism to populate your DB.
-7. Match the design in the Figma file.
-8. If you don't feel comfortable using the `app` folder introduced in Next.js 13, you are allowed to use the `page` folder.

-### 🔍 What we will check

-To be transparent, these are some things we consider important in the challenge:

-1. The final outcome.
-The challenge is completed if the list of items is rendered on the frontend while fetching data from a backend server and we can add items to the list through the form.
-2. General skills of programming.
-Besides checking the outcome of your running project, we will check your code for the following: readability, organization, robustness, layering, reusability, and extensibility.
-3. Application of best practices and design patterns.
-4. The outcome in comparison with the design.

-### Extra Points

-So you are finished and feel like showing us some more?
-Here are a few things that we'd love to see:

-1. Testing.
-Your choice of what to test and how.
-2. Add some CSS animations or use Framer Motion
-3. If you haven't already, make the frontend SEO friendly
-4. Deploy your application

-## FAQ

----

-- I am not familiar with Next.js and NestJS

-  We don't expect you to know all the internals of these frameworks.
-What we do care about is the quality and the outcome of what you created.
-For the frontend, focus more on developing a good React application rather than the bells and whistles of Next.js.
-For the backend part, focus more on qualitative aspects like clean code and architecture and not NestJS specifics.
-The same applies if you choose to use Next.js as a fullstack framework.

-- I don't want to use tailwind

-  Feel free to use pure CSS (we love it), styled-components, CSS preprocessors like SASS or any other library that you are comfortable with.
-Just don't cheat and use a full-on component library like MaterialUI or Bootstrap 😉 We need to know your CSS skills!

-- The starter code won't start

-  Check that you are using the correct node versions.
-We have provided an `.nvmrc` file so you can set it to Node 18 if you are using `nvm`.
-Also, make sure that you have docker installed if you want to use the DB starter script provided by us.

-- Some project dependencies are out of date.
-Can I update them?

-  Absolutely!
-Also ping us and let us know about this.

-## Feedback

----

-### What would you improve if given more time?

-Please fill

-### How was your experience doing this challenge?

-Please fill

----

-Thanks and have a great challenge! 🔥

-MVST Team